UNDERSTANDING THE JAK PATHWAY IN MYELOFIBROSIS

 - Tuberculosis (TB) infection has been reported.
 Observe patients taking Jakafi for signs and symptoms of active TB and manage promptly.
 Prior to initiating Jakafi, evaluate patients for TB risk factors and test those at higher risk for latent infection.
 Consult a physician with expertise in the treatment of TB before starting Jakafi in patients with evidence of active or latent TB.
 Continuation of Jakafi during treatment of active TB should be based on the overall risk‐benefit determination

-- Progressive multifocal leukoencephalopathy (PML) has occurred with ruxolitinib treatment for myelofibrosis.
+- Progressive multifocal leukoencephalopathy (PML) has occurred with ruxolitinib.
 If PML is suspected, stop Jakafi and evaluate

 - Advise patients about early signs and symptoms of herpes zoster and to seek early treatment